 7. Complete tasks on the Swagbucks app in your downtime to earn gift cards.

-You can earn additional Swagbucks when you refer your friends or make purchases at your favorite stores (like Amazon and Walmart) through the Swagbucks website.
+You’ll earn additional Swagbucks when you refer your friends or make purchases at your favorite stores (like Amazon and Walmart) through the Swagbucks website.